American Music Awards 2020: See Jennifer Lopez, Megan Fox & More on the Red Carpet - E! Online

 Music lovers, rejoice: The 2020 American Music Awards are finally here!

-The red carpet is already underway as stars like Jennifer Lopez, Nelly and cute couple Megan Fox and Machine Gun Kelly make their arrivals.
+The red carpet was stunning from start to finish with appearances from stars like Jennifer Lopez, Nelly and cute couple Megan Fox and Machine Gun Kelly.
+See the celebrities' looks below!

 Actress, writer, producer extraordinaire Taraji P. Henson is hosting the awards show live from the Microsoft Theater in Los Angeles, Calif.
 There, all of your favorite singers are coming together to celebrate the biggest hits of the past year, from the pop perfection that is Lady Gaga and Ariana Grande's "Rain On Me" to Roddy Ricch's ubiquitous breakout hit "The Box."